smartroboticslab/GloPro/README.md

-# HuMoCap
+# GloPro
-3D Human Pose Estimation with uncertainties
+Globally Consistent Probabilistic Human Motion Estimation

-This repository belongs to the paper "Uncertainty-Aware 3D Human Pose Estimation & Tracking in the Wild", which is currently under review.
+This repository belongs to the paper "GloPro - Uncertainty-Aware 3D Human Pose Estimation & Tracking in the Wild", which is currently under review.
 The code will be published upon acceptance.